efrei-paris-sud/2020-H-Team-of-2/project/README.md

 # Overview on the code

 Here you can find the principle program that manage the lock.
 You can find the programs to add and delete fingerprint [here](https://github.com/efrei-paris-sud/2020-H-Team-of-2/tree/main/project/src).
-You can also find the file of the main program.
+You can also find the file of the main program on the same link.

 ``` C
 /***************************************************